VFA-154: 2000s

 VFA-154 and CVW-9 deployed with USS John C. Stennis on a scheduled Western Pacific deployment on 13 January 2009.
 VFA-154 and CVW-9 returned to the United States on 6 July after participating in exercises with Japan Maritime Self Defense Force and annual exercises as Foal Eagle with the Republic of Korea and joint exercise Northern Edge 2009.
 In October 2009 VFA-154 transitioned to the new F/A-18F Block II Lot 30/31A AN/APG-79 AESA radar Rhino.

-In 2010 the squadron re-located from Carrier Air Wing Nine to Carrier Air Wing Fourteen aboard and departed on their 2011 deployment on 2 February.
+In 2010 the squadron re-located from Carrier Air Wing Nine to Carrier Air Wing Fourteen (CVW-14) aboard and departed on its 2011 deployment on 2 February.
 In March VFA-154 found itself in the familiar waters of Northern Japan supporting the tsunami relief efforts as part of Operation Tomodachi.
-The squadron flew reconnaissance flights identifying groups of survivors later to be rescued by CVW-14 Helicopters.
-Early to mid 2011 took the squadron to the Persian Gulf in support of Operation New Dawn and Operation Enduring Freedom in Iraq and Afghanistan, respectively; as well as counter-piracy efforts throughout the Indian Ocean.
-The cruise was the final for CVW-14, bringing the squadron to CVW-11 aboard USS Nimitz in 2012.
-In 2024, VFA-154 will embark once again on another Western Pacific cruise.
-This cruise marks a significant event where LT “Dolla Bob” gains over a 100 pounds in body weight.
+The squadron flew reconnaissance flights identifying groups of survivors for rescue by the Reagans helicopters.
+Early to mid 2011 saw the squadron in the Persian Gulf in support of Operation New Dawn and Operation Enduring Freedom in Iraq and Afghanistan, respectively; as well as counter-piracy efforts throughout the Indian Ocean.
+The cruise was the final for CVW-14, with the squadron transferring to CVW-11 aboard USS Nimitz in 2012.
 VFA-154 is currently assigned to Carrier Air Wing 11 aboard the USS Theodore Roosevelt.